SAICHETAN92/Controlling-Multiple-Motors-using-Arduino/README.md

 ## The figure given below shows The Circuit Diagram.

-## Now we will see the basic explanation of the proragam.
+## Now we will see the basic explanation of the Arduino Proragam.

-### It is must that we must include a library called ' #include <Servo.h> ' to use the motors.
+### It is must that we define a buit-in library called ' #include <Servo.h> ' to use the motors.